PhantomBot/custom-modules/pokemonSystem/README.md

 ```
 ___
 ##**Favorite Pokémon**
-You can set any Pokémon as a favorite in your team by typing **!setpokemon (Pokémon)** and if you want to have a divorce just type **!resetpokemon**.
+You can set any Pokémon as a favorite in your team by typing **!setpokemon (Pokémon)** and if you want to unfavorite that Pokémon just type **!resetpokemon**.
-Setting a Favorite Pokémon comes with benefits such as: Bond % Boost and the ability to see your favorited Pokémon stats with **!pokemon**
+Setting a Favorite Pokémon comes with benefits such as: Default fighter, Bond % Boost and the ability to see your favorited Pokémon stats with **!pokemon**
 ___
 ##**Teams**
 A team is like a team with your favorite Pokémon.
 A team can only have up to ***6 Pokémon***.